Diploma of Financial Services - FNS51815

 Don't meet the English language test scores?
 Complete an Upper Intermediate Certificate at RMIT English Worldwide.

 When you successfully complete the Diploma of Financial Services you are guaranteed entry into a range of other RMIT programs.
-The grades you achieve determine the programs you can get into and the amount of credit you will receive.
+The program you choose determines the amount of credit you will receive.

-You will receive 1 semester of advanced standing (equivalent to 48 credit points) in the Bachelor of Business (Economics and Finance).
+You will receive 1 semester of advanced standing (equivalent to 48 credit points) in the Bachelor of Business (Economics and Finance) (Applied).

 You will receive 2 semesters of advanced standing (equivalent to 96 credit points) in the following programs: